patrick-kidger/diffrax/docs/usage/getting-started.md

 - The numerical solver used is `Euler()`.
 (Also known as Euler--Maruyama when applied to SDEs.)
     - There's no clever hackery behind the scenes: `Euler()` for an SDE simply works in exactly the same way as `Euler()` for an ODE -- we just need to specify the extra diffusion term.
     - This converges to an Itô SDE because of the choice of solver.
 (Whether an SDE solver converges to Itô or Stratonovich SDE is a property of the solver.)
+    - See the [SDE solvers](../api/solvers/sde_solvers.md) page for the full list of solvers.
 - The solution is saved densely -- a continuous path is the output.
 We can then evaluate it at any point in the interval; in this case `0.1`.
 - No step size controller is specified so by default a constant step size is used.